 Those who argue that ‘Kashmir’ is really the Valley of Kashmir and that ‘Kashmiris’ are really the ethnic Kashmiris of the Valley are engaged in deliberate disinformation.
 They want you to think that they are making ethno-linguistic claims about the people we call “Kashmiris” but they are actually making political claims about the territory we call “Kashmir”.
 Historically, Kashmir has always been much larger than the Valley of Kashmir.
-The actual Mughal Subah of Kashmir included many areas of ‘Kashmir’ that transcended the Valley of Kashmir.
-Rajouri in Indian Jammu, Kotli in ‘A’JK, ‘Chibhal’, Uri, Karna, Muzaffarabad, and many other areas, were all historically part of Kashmir Subah.
+The actual Mughal Province of Kashmir included many areas of the ancient ‘Kashmir’ region that transcended the natural borders of Kashmir Valley, a geological landmass.
+Rajouri in Indian Jammu, Kotli in ‘Azad’ Kashmir, ‘Chibhal’ (between the rivers Jhelum and Chenab), Uri, Karna, Muzaffarabad and many other areas, were all historically part of Kashmir Subah.

-There is a whole body of knowledge that dismantles such nationalistic claims.
+There is a whole body of knowledge that dismantles such nationalistic claims across the world.
 In the case of the Kashmir Conflict this information is readily accessible through the official pronouncements of both India and Pakistan, the international community, political actors, activists and academics from the region.
-It is therefore patently absurd to reduce decades of conflict over territory to politically-motivated “ethnic arguments” in the attempt to reconfigure the conflict through a new ‘ethnic’ and ‘ahistorical’ agenda that connects “Kashmir” with “ethnic Kashmiris whilst denying “non-ethnic Kashmiris” their stake in the same “territory”.
-Ironically every bit of Kashmir State territory is claimed by both India and Pakistan.
+It is therefore patently absurd to reduce decades of conflict over territory to politically-motivated “ethnic arguments” in the attempt to reconfigure the conflict through a revised ‘ethnic’ agenda that connects “Kashmir” with “ethnic Kashmiris” whilst denying “non-ethnic Kashmiris” their stake in the same “territory”.
+Ironically, every bit of Kashmir State territory is claimed by both India and Pakistan; legally speaking, the nationals of Kashmir are said to be “state subjects” and they are the only lawful residents of the disputed state.
+Their voices are however drowned out from the Conflict.

-In this respect, languages and cultures have always evolved from other languages and cultures.
+In this respect, languages and cultures have evolved from other languages and cultures.
 Ancient peoples similarly lived in diverse ethnic regions and had common ancestors, and they did not lay claim to their ‘territories’ because of origin-myths.
-To say ‘X’, ‘Y’, and ‘Z’ [‘ethnic group’] has always lived in ‘X’, ‘Y’ and ‘Z’ [region], to the exclusion of all others, for thousands of years is to engage in a sordid form of sophistry for purely political reasons.
-Such claims have been rejected by cultural anthropologists, linguists, historians, population geographers, and this holds even more true for the erroneous claim that the only ‘true’ and ‘authentic’ Kashmiris are those in, or from, the Valley of Kashmir.
+To say ‘X’, ‘Y’, and ‘Z’ [‘ethnic group’] has always lived in ‘X’, ‘Y’ and ‘Z’ [region] to the exclusion of all others for thousands of years is to engage in a sordid form of sophistry politically.
+Such claims have been rejected by cultural anthropologists, linguists, historians, population geographers, and most importantly genuine democrats.
+This holds even more true for the erroneous claim that the only ‘true’ and ‘authentic’ Kashmiris are those in, or from, the Valley of Kashmir.

 To re-state the obvious

-This convention has been accepted by not only the governments of India and Pakistan, the United Nations, but the actual peoples of Kashmir State who understand the territorial connotations of the label when the Kashmir Conflict is mentioned.
-The only people who have a problem with this convention, it seems from their online footfall, are the political representatives of some Hindu Pandit groups and their Hindu ‘nationalist’ supporters in India who want to own the “Kashmir” label for themselves, as a sacred Hindu space, even as they’ve never had any agency in how the ‘Kashmir’ label was deployed.
-The overwhelming majority of Hindu Pandits however recognise that Kashmir is contested territory and they are state subjects of this territory – a separate space from India and Pakistan.
+This convention has been accepted by not only the governments of India and Pakistan, the United Nations, but the actual peoples of Kashmir State, who understand the territorial connotations of the label when the Kashmir Conflict is mentioned.
+The only people who have a problem with this convention, it seems from their online footfall, are the political representatives of some Hindu Pandit groups and their Hindu ‘nationalist’ supporters in India who want to own the “Kashmir” label for themselves, as a sacred Hindu space, even when they’ve never had any agency in how the ‘Kashmir’ label was deployed.
+The overwhelming majority of Hindu Pandits recognise that Kashmir is contested territory and they are state subjects of this territory – a separate space from India and Pakistan because of conflict.
 They want peace for their collective State for the betterment of all of divided Kashmir’s indigenous peoples.
+This population is reconciled with India.

-It is, however, interest groups and political lobbies that are actively spreading myths about the true and false “Kashmiris” even as they claim, ironically, to support India’s position on Jammu & Kashmir State being an integral and indivisible part of India.
+It is, however, interest groups and political lobbies that are actively spreading myths about the true and false “Kashmiris”, ironically supporting India’s position on Jammu & Kashmir State being an integral and indivisible part of India, a multiethnic State.
 According to this definition, the people of Pakistan-administered-Kashmir are an occupied people whose lands are unjustly and illegally occupied by Pakistan.

 Thus the ‘interest groups’ and ‘lobbies’ who argue vociferously that Kashmir means the Valley of Kashmir, and that this particular region of some 2500 square miles (at its largest breadth) belongs to a disproportionately small population of indigenous Hindu Pandits (two hundred – four hundred thousand people) are peddling disinformation when they maintain this position to the exclusion of all the other inhabitants (more than 16 million people) of an incredibly diverse ethnic and cultural region of some 85000 square miles.
-They are using origin-myths that have been flatly rejected by historians, political scientists, and cultural anthropologists in particular, and experts in general, who have studied ethno-nationalistic claims.
+They are using origin-myths that have been flatly rejected by historians, political scientists and cultural anthropologists in particular, and experts in general, who have studied ethno-nationalistic claims and have concluded such claims to be propagandistic in nature.

 The ‘Kashmir’ label internationally has always meant the divided State of Jammu and Kashmir since the very beginning of the hostilities between India and Pakistan.
+The Kashmir Conflict is a territorial conflict between two countries excluding the natives of the region.
 A simple perusal of maps, encyclopaedia posts, newspaper articles throughout this timeline and even before, would expose the farce of those who want to somehow re-write history to further their own skewed political narratives.

 Examples of how the word ‘Kashmir’ is used internationally